jtompkin/goclacker/README.md

 The first line is **always** interpreted as the prompt format.
 Leave it blank if you want the default prompt.
-You can surround your format with `"` on either side if you would like (not `'`!!); surrounding double quotes will not be included in the prompt.
-If you want a blank prompt (because you are boring), use a single `"` as your first line.
+You can surround your format with `"` on either side if you would like (not `'`!!); a single pair of surrounding double quotes will not be included in the prompt.
+If you want a blank prompt (because you are boring), place a single `"` in the first line.
 Any format provided with `-p` will override whatever is in the config file.

-Word definitions are the same as in interactive mode, except that `=` is not included - i.e. the first word per line is the word itself.
+Word definitions are the same as in interactive mode, except that `=` is not included—i.e. the first word per line is the word itself.

 A configuration file containing the following three lines would set the prompt to look like `------> ` (notice the lack of `"` and the preserved whitespace),